SamrawitDawit/Recipe-Management-System-Project/README.md

-# Pharmacy Management System
+# Kendil Pharma
-project title - PharmaLink
+project title - Kendil Pharma
-Description: PharmLink is a web application that enables pharmacists to manage their medication inventory by adding, deleting, and updating medicine information, while users can access the comprehensive list of medicines provided by pharmacists.
+Description: Kendil Pharma is a web application that enables pharmacists to manage their medication inventory by adding, deleting, and updating medicine information, while users can access the comprehensive list of medicines provided by pharmacists.
+It also employs secure authenticaion and autherization system.

 Name               ID
 Abreham worke....UGR/2898/13